CoinCulture/evm-tools/analysis/guide.md

 # Solidity

 Finally, we can talk about solidity.
-Solidity is a high-level, javascript-like, contract-oriented language that compiles to EVM.
+Solidity is a high-level, Javascript-like, contract-oriented language that compiles to EVM.
 It has many high-level features not found directly in the EVM, like types, arrays, and function calls.
 It also conforms to the Ethereum ABI, a specification for how arguments and function calls should be encoded in the call-data.
 In summary, the first four bytes of the call-data are the function identifier,